Have you been diagnosed with cancer?

 Know The Facts - B is for Brain

-More than 1 million Americans are diagnosed with cancer every year.
+More than one million Americans are diagnosed with cancer every year.
 Approximately one-quarter of these individuals will develop metastatic brain tumors during the course of their illness.
 If you or a loved one have cancer B-Aware of the symptoms of brain metastasis and the available treatment options.

-Q: What is primary cancer?
+What is primary cancer?

-A: Cancer can form in any organ or tissue in the body.
+Cancer can form in any organ or tissue in the body.
 The original tumor that forms is considered the primary cancer or primary tumor.

-Q: What is a metastasis, and how does it happen?
+What is a metastasis, and how does it happen?

-A: Metastasis means secondary cancerous growth formed by the movement of cancerous cells from a primary growth located elsewhere in the body.
+Metastasis means secondary cancerous growth formed by the movement of cancerous cells from a primary growth located elsewhere in the body.
 Cancer cells can break away from a primary tumor and enter the body’s bloodstream.
 This is the way in which cancer cells spread to other parts of the body.

 When cancer cells spread and form a new tumor in a different organ, the new tumor is called a metastatic tumor.
 The cells in the metastatic tumor come from the original tumor.
 This means, for example, that if breast cancer spreads to the brain the metastatic tumor in the brain consists of cancerous breast cells (not brain cells).
 In this example, the tumor in the brain is metastatic breast cancer and not brain cancer.

-Q: Are certain primary cancers more likely than others to result in a brain metastasis?
+Are certain primary cancers more likely than others to result in a brain metastasis?

-A: Recent studies indicate that the most common origins of brain metastasis are cancers of the lung, breast, skin, kidney and colon.
+Recent studies indicate that the most common origins of brain metastasis are cancers of the lung, breast, skin, kidney and colon.

-Symptoms - What To Look For
+What Symptoms to Look For

 Like with most cancer diagnosis, early detection is key.
 Know the symptoms and talk to your oncologist about any abnormal changes that you experience.